muchdogesec/dogesec_website/_posts/2024-07-01-beginners_guide_taxii_clients.md

 }
 ```

 Finally, delete operations are also covered by cti-taxii-client.
+Here I delete the object I just created, and all versions of it (`attack-pattern--6b948b5a-3c09-5365-b48a-da95c3964cb5`);

 ```python
 # example_scripts/delete_object.py